-The field statistics of both IN-Invoice and INV-CDIP Dataset are shown in Fig.~\ref{fig:dataset_stats}.
+The field statistics of both IN-Invoice and INV-CDIP datasets are shown in Figure~\ref{fig:dataset_stats}.
 As we can see, the validation and test sets of our internal IN-Invoice dataset have a similar statistical distribution of fields, while the public INV-CDIP test set is different.

-Moreover, the number of words per image in each dataset is shown in Fig.~\ref{fig:word_cnt}.
+Moreover, the number of words per image in each dataset is shown in Figure~\ref{fig:word_cnt}.
 As shown, most images have 50-300 words and images with 100-150 words are typical in all the sets.
-We compute the number of fields per image in Fig.~\ref{fig:field_cnt}.
+We compute the number of fields per image in Figure~\ref{fig:field_cnt}.
 As we can see, there are averagely more fields annotated per image in IN-Invoice valid/test sets than those annotated in the INV-CDIP test set.
 Note that there are no field annotations in the train sets.
-We show the matched pseudo-labels in the train sets in Fig.~\ref{fig:field_cnt}.
+We show the matched pseudo-labels in the train sets in Figure~\ref{fig:field_cnt}.
 As we can see, the number of matched pseudo-labels per image in the IN-Invoice train set is similar to that in the INV-CDIP train set.